pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

-* Do you usual y ask for help or support or do you prefer to fail al on your own?
+* Do you usually ask for help or support or do you prefer to fail al on your own?